Hakky54/random-number/README.md

 **How to start**
 - Run the main method in the [App class](src/main/java/nl/altindag/random/App.java)
 - Run the following maven command from the terminal: `mvn clean package spring-boot:run`
+- Run the following maven command from the terminal: `mvn clean package exec:java`

 **Create an executable jar**
 - With the fallowing command it will generate an executable jar in the target directory for you: `mvn clean package`